samperezh/CloudRanChallenge/README.md

 5. ```curl X```

 ## Part 2: Package and Redeploy hello app using Helm chart
-To deploy and expose hello app using the Helm chart run the following commands from CloudRanChallenge/buildachart/.
+To deploy and expose hello app using the Helm chart run the following commands from the CloudRanChallenge/buildachart/ directory.
 1.``` minikube start ```
 2.``` helm install my-chart .```